 The Intersection of Bankruptcy Preferences and Mechanic’s Lien Waivers — A Wrong Turn Can Be Costly

-Galen was featured by the American Bar Association Forum on Construction Law in
+This article was featured by the American Bar Association Forum on Construction Law in

 its October 2019 Under Construction newsletter.
-The article appears

 The impact of a